AllenCompSci/OVERSTORY/README.md

 focused on learning the libgdx library, created an animation function that takes in a spritesheet and converts it to an animation, changed character models, attempted to implement states
 ## Week 2
 Began to add more enemies into the game, and created functions to determine their HP, XP, and DMG based on the enemy's current level.
 Added a way to set which enemies spawn into which wave, and going to add wave randomization.
+## Week 3
+Worked on determining a system for which enemies spawn in per wave.
+Changed XP, Health, and Damage scaling per enemy.
+Created animation function, and began to add in player animations.

 # Justin Carter
 ## Week 1